HamaBytes/birthday/README.md

 #happy-birthday-website

-I made this website as a personal project to get back again into coding properly and wish my then partner Happy Birthday<3 as a return gift he dumped me on mine<33 thanks for giving me the best bday gift so far, appreciate it
+I made this website as a personal project to get back again into coding properly and wish my then partner Happy Birthday <3 as a return gift I got dumped on mine <33

-if your relationship is strong enough, use this, customize it and lift the curse from this amazing website ;)
+please dedicate this to people who "genuinely" care for you and you'd wanna make their special day even more special :))

 very cute happy birthday wishes website, with a puzzle and funny bday messages. made with typescript and tailwind + css